Health and Human Development

 - Family Financial Planning

-Graduate programs in the Department of Health and Human Development lead to a Master of Science degree in Health and Human Development with options in counseling, exercise and nutrition sciences, family and consumer sciences, and food, family, and community health sciences.
-The Master of Education degree is given to those completing the school counseling degree.
+Graduate programs in the Department of Health and Human Development lead to a Master of Science degree in community health, counseling (marriage, couples, and family; mental health), exercise and nutrition sciences (exercise physiology and nutrition; sport and coaching sciences), family and consumer sciences (early childhood education/child development; human development and family science), and sustainable food systems.
+The Master of Education degree is awarded to those completing the school counseling degree.

-A minimum of 30 credits is required for the Master of Science degree in exercise and nutrition sciences, family and consumer sciences, and food, family, and community health sciences.
+A minimum of 30 credits is required for the Master of Science degree in exercise and nutrition sciences, family and consumer sciences, and sustainable food systems.
+A minimum of 36 credits is required for both the community health degree and family financial planning.
 Both thesis and non-thesis plans are available.
-Because of professional licensure requirements, a minimum of 60 credits is required for the counseling programs.
-The school counseling program requires a minimum of 48 credits.
-Transfer credits may not exceed the limit of nine set by The Graduate School and must be assessed by the respective graduate coordinator before acceptance to the program.
+Because of professional licensure requirements, a minimum of 60 credits is required for the marriage, couples, and family counseling and mental health counseling programs, while the school counseling program requires a minimum of 48 credits.
+Transfer credits may not exceed the limit of nine set by The Graduate School and must be assessed by the graduate coordinator before acceptance to the program.